Ali-YousefiTelori/UltraStreamGo/README.md

 # UltraStreamGo
-Easy to manage file system for save,Upload and download, fast and light
+UltrastreamGo is lightweight and fast library to easily manage file system objects to save, ppload and download

 ## Features:

-1.Caching support
+1. Caching for lightning speed

-2.File checksum support
+2. File checksum for content integrity

-3.Password for file support
+3. Password for file protection

-4.FileShare.ReadWrite for multipe stream read
+4. FileShare.
+ReadWrite for multipe stream read

 Sample usage: